.NET

 Standard configuration

-This integration will be deployed in the namespace you set in values.yaml.
-The default namespace for this integration is logzio-dotnet-monitor.
+This integration deploys to the namespace specified in values.yaml.
+The default is logzio-dotnet-monitor.

 kubectl create namespace <<NAMESPACE>>